juliaschubertpeixoto/gesture_recognition/README.md

 ## Related Publications
 - Peixoto J.S., Pfitscher M., de Souza Leite Cuadros M.A., Welfer D., Gamarra D.F.T.
 (2021) Comparison of Different Processing Methods of Joint Coordinates Features for Gesture Recognition with a CNN in the MSRC-12 Database.
 In: Intelligent Systems Design and Applications.
 ISDA 2020.
 Advances in Intelligent Systems and Computing, vol 1351.
 Springer, Cham. https://doi.org/10.1007/978-3-030-71187-0_54

+- Peixoto, J.S., Cukla, A.R., Welfer, D., Gamarra, D.F.T.
+(2022).
+Comparison of Different Processing Methods of Joint Coordinates Features for Gesture Recognition with a RNN in the MSRC-12.
+In: Intelligent Systems Design and Applications.
+ISDA 2021.
+Lecture Notes in Networks and Systems, vol 418.
+Springer, Cham. https://doi.org/10.1007/978-3-030-96308-8_46